StKein/UserProfile/Readme.md

 Setup:
 1. Add local site (or domain on remote hosting) as usual, put project contents there
 2. Create "upload" directory with "user_images" sub-directory in root.
-Make sure you have permissions to write in it
+Make sure that site users have permission to write in it
 3. Change database connection parameters in /engine/.dbconf file if necessary